jonmagic/i-got-issues/README.md

 ![completing](http://cl.ly/image/1i1V0d2q3X1T/completing.gif)

-At our next prioritization meeting we discuss and then ship the completed issues which are then rolled up into a Markdown ship list that we can post somewhere for the rest of the company to see.
+At our next prioritization meeting we discuss and then ship the completed issues which are automatically rolled up into a Markdown ship list that we can post somewhere for the rest of the company to see.

 ![shipping](http://cl.ly/image/0u3M1J3m3O3k/shipping.gif)